george-shammar/Legend_of_the_Seeker/README.md

 ### Leader Board
 - You feature on the Leader Board if your total score is in the first 10 highest scores.
+- The scoring system is such that the total score from the first scene(World Scene) is bookmarked and used later on the Leader Board.
+Otherwise, if the battle is lost, the player's score would be zero with nothing to record on the Leaderboard.

 ## Game Controls